Abuhurera00/shadcncli/README.md

-# registry-template
+# AccelratedUi

-You can use the `shadcn` CLI to run your own component registry.
-Running your own component registry allows you to distribute your custom components, hooks, pages, and other files to any React project.
+The accelerated-ui uses the `shadcn` CLI to integrate component to your codebase.

 > [!IMPORTANT]
 > This template uses Tailwind v3.
 For Tailwind v4, see [registry-template](https://github.com/shadcn-ui/registry-template-v4).